WhispPHP/whisp/README.md

 composer require whispphp/whisp
 ```

+### Requirements
+- PHP 8.1+
+- FFI module installed and enabled
+- pcntl module
+- libsodium module

 # Usage

 Run the server on the port & IP you'd like, with the apps you want to make available.
+Each connection is forked to its own process and runs independently.

 ```php
 use Whisp\Server;